2008 Middle Tennessee Blue Raiders football team

-The 2008 Middle Tennessee Blue Raiders football team represented Middle Tennessee State University das a member of the Sun Belt Conference during the 2008 NCAA Division I FBS football season.
+The 2008 Middle Tennessee Blue Raiders football team represented Middle Tennessee State University as a member of the Sun Belt Conference during the 2008 NCAA Division I FBS football season.
 Led by third-year head coach Rick Stockstill, the Blue Raiders compiled am overall record of 5–7 with a mark of 3–4 in conference play, placing in a three-way tie for fifth in the Sun Belt.
 The team played home games at Johnny "Red" Floyd Stadium in Murfreesboro, Tennessee.

 In the second game of the season, the Blue Raiders beat just their fourth-ever opponent from a Power Five conference when they upset Maryland, 24–14.
 The three prior instance all came against Vanderbilt.
 The following week, Middle Tennessee came within inches of repeating the feat, when a comeback attempt against Kentucky fell just short.